What We Do » Mission for Seniors

 How The Mission helps seniors

+Many people who access the Mission for Seniors (MFS) programme are living alone and are looking for day-to-day help, or are overwhelmed by ongoing issues.
+The vast majority have three or more long-term medical conditions.
+Often they’re experiencing an overarching feeling of loneliness because their family is not local, or they’re isolated from their community.
 Some are the main caregivers for their partner (often with dementia), an adult family member, or are informal carers for younger family members.
-Many people who access the Mission for Seniors programme are living alone and are looking for day-to-day help, or are overwhelmed by ongoing issues.
-Most have four or more long-term medical conditions.
-Often they’re experiencing an overarching feeling of loneliness because their family is not local, or they’re isolated from their community.

 What happens at Mission for Seniors

-Our team of qualified and experienced social and case workers visit and support seniors in need, free of charge.
-The programme supports them to make positive changes to their well-being, become interdependent with their community, and remain in their own homes for as long as possible.
+MFS provides a unique relationship with older people by taking an individualistic and holistic approach.
+Our team of qualified and experienced social and case workers visit and support seniors in need.
+Staff listen to what people are struggling with and problem-solve by being an accessible information resource.
+Using a strengths-based approach is key for older people to feel empowered – together we recognise clients’ aspirations, capacities, barriers, options, and resources to improve their quality of life.
+They are supported to make positive changes to their well-being, become interdependent with their community, and remain in their own homes for as long as possible.

-Many people move off the programme once they feel confident, or have completed their personal goals.
-However, they know they can get in touch with The Mission again if new challenges and difficulties arise.
+Many people move off the programme once they feel confident, or complete their personal goals.
+However, they know they can get in touch with The Mission again if new challenges arise.

 Vicki St Clair